Scorpion Research Logo Scorpion Research Header

 Saves the Barcode image as a resolution-independent vector EPS file that can be imported or edited in other application programs.
 This is the preferred format for the professional print industry and expected by professional DTP layout programs.

 Saves the Barcode image as a resolution-independent vector PDF file that can be imported or edited in other application programs.
-This is the preferred format for general MacOS X purposes such as placing the image in other application programs.
+This is the preferred format for general macOS purposes such as placing the image in other application programs.

 Saves the Barcode image as a bitmap image PNG file that can be imported into other application programs.
 Please note that bitmap images do not scale effectively and should not be used for high-resolution printing purposes.
 Transparency and alpha channel is preserved.